 Violeta by Mango

 Although Warehouse doesn't cater specifically to plus sizes, it does have an incredible range of flattering dresses that will work for every event (weddings, work, brunch, you name it).
-The best for a bigger bust are the wrap dresses and more formfitting frocks.
+The best for a bigger bust is the wrap dresses and more formfitting frocks.

 Silk shirts can be a real struggle for those with a D cup and up.
 The good news is that blouses right now are worn oversized with the sleeves rolled up (think Victoria Beckham's signature way of wearing a white shirt).
-Buy a classic Equipment shirt in a size bigger than normal, keep the front unbuttoned and tuck into a pair of black trousers.
-PS: Equipment also does great oversized cashmere jumpers.
+Buy a classic Equipment shirt in a size bigger than normal, keep the front unbuttoned and it tuck into a pair of black trousers.
+P.S., Equipment also does great oversized cashmere jumpers.

-For those who are petite, COS isn't necessarily the best place to go shopping as some pieces can swamp your size.
+For those who are petite, COS isn't necessarily the best place to go shopping, as some pieces can swamp your size.
 However, coats from the shop are brilliant for fitting round a bigger bust.
 Just remember to go for a belted version if you want to define your waist.